jonnew/Oat/README.md

     to by `Position` datatype's serialization function.
   - And, while I'm at it, Position's should be forced to support serialization, so this should be a pure abstract member of the base class.
+  - Another option that is very similar is messagepack.
+Don't know which is better.